axeII/home-ops/README.md

 ## :handshake:&nbsp; Thanks

-I am proud to be memeber k8s at home community!
+I am proud to be memeber k8s-at-home community!
 A lot of help and inspiration for my kubernetes cluster came from this community.
-Love you guys :heart: .
-Checkout their clusters - [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes)
+Without their help and inspiration I wouldn't be where I am so thank you guys :heart: .
+Definately checkout their clusters - [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) or join the [community](https://k8s-at-home.com).